 River Flood Watch from MON 11:00 PM CDT until FRI 5:00 AM CDT

+River Flood Watch from MON 11:00 PM CDT until FRI 5:00 AM CDTUpdated

 Issued by National Weather Service – Des Moines, IA